 Highly toxic fertilizers, fungicides, insecticides, and herbicides have a direct effect on the quality of the soil.
 The change in the chemical composition of soil upsets the balance of life, causing many unforeseen problems.

-4. Light Pollution
+4. Light Pollutions

 Light pollution remains relatively less talked of.
 The contamination of the environment of the night by anthropogenic light is what is called light pollution.
 This is caused by excessive street lighting, stadium floodlights, lights of the industrial region, and so on.